Truck-involved fatalities up during first year of ELD mandate

 Traffic fatalities were down overall for the second consecutive year in 2018 and the seventh consecutive quarter, according to the National Highway Traffic Safety Administration’s early estimates.
 However, truck-involved fatalities went up during the first full year of the electronic logging mandate.

 The ELD mandate went into effect on Dec.
-18, 2017, in an attempt by regulators to increase truck safety.
+18, 2017, in an attempt from regulators to increase truck safety.
 However, preliminary numbers suggest that ELDs did not have the intended effect.